N17 (South Africa): Gauteng

-The N17 National Route continues for 50 kilometres eastwards from the R51 Springs Junction, meeting the R42 and bypassing Devon (the last town of the Gauteng Province), to reach the town of Leandra, which is the first town in the Mpumalanga Province.
+The N17 national route continues for 50 kilometres eastwards from the R51 Springs junction, meeting the R42 and bypassing Devon, to cross into Mpumalanga province and reach the town of Leandra.
 This marks the end of section 2 of the proclaimed N17 route.

 From Johannesburg, the N17 is followed by the R29 road (parallel from Springs).
 This road may be used as an alternative in times when the N17 Section 2 is experiencing issues.

 Mpumalanga

 In Leandra, the N17 reaches an intersection with the R50 road, which is the end of section 2.
 At this interchange, there is a tollgate (Leandra Toll Plaza).